-To drive effective, consistent, high-quality environmental, social and economic outcomes, the Great Eastern Ranges (GER) builds capacity at the individual and organisational level and facilitates the cross-sharing of critical knowledge, tools and lessons learnt.
+To drive effective, consistent, high-quality environmental, social and economic outcomes, the Great Eastern Ranges (GER) grows capacity at the individual and organisational level and facilitates the cross-sharing of critical knowledge, tools and lessons learnt.

 Effective connectivity conservation can only occur when local groups and individuals are empowered to work collaboratively.
 Strong investment in building and enabling the capacity of partners, landholders and the wider community is also essential for enhancing knowledge of conservation priorities and what others are doing to address them as well as improving coordination of local conservation activities.